thegambler111/CoolObsVault/Daily_notes/One sentence everyday/One sentence everyday.md

 - 28
 	- Life contains ups and downs, if you consider someone friend, be with them at their lowest
 - 29
-	- Strategy is to position yourself at advantage
+	- **Strategy is to position yourself at advantage**
 - 30
 	- The best advices come from people who took someone just like you there and was there themselves

 ## 12
-- 1
+- 3
-	-
+	- To use your core muscle effectively you must brace them by pushing them out.
+Sucking them in makes you weak.

 #
 ---